trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashmod_intro.md

 # Introduction to Dashboards and Modules

-A *dashboard* is a web page that contains *modules* at various positions.
+A *Dashboard* is a visual representation of key performance indicators and metrics that are used to measure the performance of a network traffic.
+Using Dashboards you can easily monitor and and analyze data in real- time.
+A Trisul *Dashboard* contains *modules* at various positions.

+Dashboards are,

+**Visual** You can use charts, graphs, tables and other visual elements to display data

+**Interactive** You can interact with dashboards to drilldown into details, filter data, and explore different scenarios

+**Real-Time** Dashboards display up to date data reflecting the current status of the network

+**Customizable** You can play around with dashboards that can be personalized/customized to specific needs of different users

-Key rules about modules and dashboards:
+## Key Rules About *Modules* and *Dashboards*

 1. A dashboard may contain several modules.